-Businesses use marketing as a go between and handshake with their customers.
-As my friend Brian Fanzo says, then you can “turn handshakes into hugs“.
-He gets the goal of relationship marketing.
+Businesses use marketing as a go-between and handshake with their customers.
 Businesses are only now understanding the buyer journey and few focus beyond the purchase.
-If companies focused on the after sale journey, that would lead them to being responsible for two things: a relationship with their customer, and the relationship the customer has with the product or service they sold them.
+If companies focused on the after-sale journey, that would lead them to be responsible for two things: a relationship with their customer, and the relationship the customer has with the product or service they sold them.
 The problem with most of the business world is it is all about the sale.
 Businesses never wanted a relationship, and never cared about how much you liked the product you bought.
 Everything from the product development to the marketing was to get you to want it, not to get you to love owning it.
 Only empowered consumers, a desire to stay relevant, and a turbulent and competitive market were able to create an environment that finally makes companies care or even think about relationships.